z357412526/mousestyles/doc/source/report/distribution.rst

    Histogram of the parameters of exponential.

 We want to check the fitted curve with the original histogram of distance so we write of function to draw the power law and exponential curve with corresponding estimator with the original histogram of distance with the input of strain, mouse and day.
+In particular, some normalization may be needed when doing the camparison and drawing the plot, for example, we intutively times (alpha-1) for the histogram.
 Here is an example of strain 0, mouse 2, day 5.
 From the plot we can see the fitting is pretty well.

 -  The histogram of data and fitted curve for strain 0, mouse 2, day 5: